 Those undergoing cancer treatments:

-Jane Darby, Judy Becker, David Smith, Jake Vandermyde and Anita Gillard
+Jane Darby, Judy Becker, Jake Vandermyde and Anita Gillard

 Those who have long-term needs: